-Table 7: Benchmarking South Africa against Ghana, Kenya and Nigeria on Infrastructure Infrastructure Country-Level Lndicator Traffic Light Comparison Average International bandwidth per user (kbps) 15 298 • 147 630 Percentage of population covered by 3G/4G signal 70.66 ٠ 100% Source: ITU, 2016, 3i, 2018
+Table 8: Benchmarking South Africa against Ghana, Kenya and Nigeria on Infrastructure

+INFRASTRUCTURE COUNTRY-LEVEL INDICATOR TRAFFIC LIGHT COMPARISON AVERAGE International bandwidth per user (kbps) 15 298 • 147 630 Percentage of population covered by 3G/4G signal 70.66 • 100%

+Source: ITU, 2016, 3i, 2018

 This highlights why it is important for ICASA to resolve and finalise its Chapter 10 market review and inquiry into dominance in the market.
-The inability of service providers to access wireless networks at cost-based prices prevents them from bringing pricing pressure to bear in the mobile service provision market attraction of high-end users.
+The inability of service providers to access wireless networks at cost-based prices prevents them from bringing pricing pressure to bear in the mobile service provision market.

-The overall result is that the end-user price of mobile data in South Africa is high, as indicated by the RAMP Index (Figure 13 below).
+The overall result is that the end-user price of mobile data in South Africa is high, as indicated by the RAMP index (Figure 11 below).
 Without the completion of a formal market review and assessment of dominance in the wholesale market, along with the necessary costing study, how much above cost the retail pricing is will remain unclear.